norcross/wp-bouncer/readme.txt

 1. Warning message shown when a user is bounced.

 == Changelog ==
+= 1.4 - 2019-01-16 =
+* BUG FIX: Fixed issue with how things were stored in transients.
+(Thanks, zackdn on GitHub)
+* FEATURE: Added JavaScript to bounce users in case the PHP bouncer is not running (e.g. when using page caching).
+To enable this, add `define( 'WP_BOUNCER_HEARTBEAT_CHECK', true );` to your wp-config.php (without the backticks).

 = 1.3.1 =
 * Fixed a typo.
 * Tested up to WP 4.8